What is Vitamin C?

 The following are eight science-backed benefits of vitamin C:

-- Prevents Scurvy: A severe form of vitamin C deficiency is known as scurvy.
-While extremely rare nowadays, evidence suggests that many people have low levels of vitamin C. Thankfully, scurvy can be fully treated in a matter of weeks with vitamin C supplementation.
+- Prevents Scurvy: Scurvy is a severe form of vitamin C deficiency.
+While extremely rare nowadays, evidence suggests that many people still have low levels of vitamin C. Thankfully, scurvy can be fully treated in a matter of weeks with vitamin C supplementation.

 - Boosts Iron Absorption: Iron deficiency has been recognized as a cause of disease since the 17th century.
 Vitamin C has been shown to increase your absorption of iron.
 So while not a direct benefit of vitamin C, if you have a difficult time absorbing enough iron, vitamin C supplementation may increase your iron uptake.

 - Decreases Urinary Tract Infections: Urinary Tract Infections (UTIs) are common in older women and men.
 Classic symptoms include frequent urination and burning pain, however, urinary tract infections may appear as behavioral symptoms in older adults, such as confusion.
 Vitamin C inhibits bacterial growth– and bacteria can cause a UTI– so doctors may prescribe citrus fruit drinks to patients.